All Episodes

 All right, we've got to take a quick break.

-We'll come back more with Thomas uh Graves, uh Congressman Graves from Georgia as we continue the biggest abuse of power corruption scandal ever.
+We'll come back more with Thomas Graves, Congressman Graves from Georgia, as we continue the biggest abuse of power corruption scandal ever.

-Uh as I explained, my March 24th letter was meant to state the bottom line conclusions of the report, not summarize the report.
+No, Congressman, as I explained, my March 24th letter was meant to state the bottom-line conclusions of the report, not summarize the report.

-Those people that presented to FISA courts, you know, uh a political document bought and paid for by Hillary Clinton, the opposition party, a woman who was given a uh get out of jail free card and a rigged FBI DOJ investigation because she was the favored candidate that uh, as one FBI agent said, Peter Strzok, she should win a hundred million a zero.
+And, you know, at the end of the day, do you see those people that abuse power, those people that presented to FISA courts, you know, a political document bought and paid for by Hillary Clinton, the opposition party, a woman who was given a get out of jail free card in a rigged FBI DOJ investigation because she was the favored candidate that, as one FBI agent said, Peter Strzok, she should win $100 million to zero.

 Are we going to get to the truth on that?